Comp-coder-4/Retail-Cleaning-Project/00_README.md

 3. 25 unique customers
 4. Transactions made across 3yrs from 2022-25 (01/01/2022 to 18/01/2025)

-View 'Profiling.png' image in the Imgs folder for column quality screenshot.
+View 'Profiling.png' image in the Imgs folder for a sample of null columns as shown by column quality feature

 ### Step 2.
 Calculate Price per Unit using Total_Spent/Quantity.